CaptainSly/Paper/Readme.md

 * Lots and Lots of Prototyping
 * Equipment can be equipped to the player by dragging the item from the list to the correct equipment slot, and they provide a stat boost.
 * Working on implementing a level up, takes in account leveling up repeatedly from a lot of exp gain
+* Fixed Bug Inv01, Implemented Sorting based on the ItemSlot empty value (Thank you Boolean.compare(x,y))

 BUGS
 ====

-BUG - Inv01
+BUG - Inv01 - FIXED
-* If you equip equipment or toss an item while in the middle of an action, there is a chance that an item will be thrown into the first empty slot and create double ItemSlots.
-(Possibliy reorder the list when an Item is taken out so that all empty slots are moved to the bottom, should prevent a double ItemSlot issue?)
+* If you equip equipment or toss an item while in the middle of an action, an item will be thrown into the first empty slot and create double ItemSlots.
+(Reorder the list when an Item is taken out so that all empty slots are moved to the bottom)

 TODO List
 =========

-* [] Some type of list sorting for the Inventories.
+* [x] Some type of list sorting for the Inventories.
 They can be sorted any way as long as empty ItemSlots are placed at the bottom (Should fix bug Inv01)
-* [] Implement The Journal Alert Class -- IN PROGRESS
+* [ ] Implement The Journal Alert Class -- IN PROGRESS
-* [] Implement The Player Creation Dialog
+* [ ] Implement The Player Creation Dialog
-* [] Implement The Character Class, Character Race and the Faction classes
+* [ ] Implement The Character Class, Character Race and the Faction classes
-* [] Implement The Map Class inside
+* [ ] Implement The Map Class inside
 * [x] Implement Dragging and Dropping of Equipment from the inventory to the equipment slots
-* [] Implement Lua Scripting and create a basic Lua Library for the project.
+* [ ] Implement Lua Scripting and create a basic Lua Library for the project.
-* [] Implement Magic System
+* [ ] Implement Magic System
-* [] Implement Stamina Requirement to move from location to location, a player has to rest before being able to move to different locations, (less spammy)
+* [ ] Implement Stamina Requirement to move from location to location, a player has to rest before being able to move to different locations, (less spammy)
-* [] Work on implementing the rest of the data inside the cdb file
+* [ ] Work on implementing the rest of the data inside the cdb file
-* [] Work on Player Level Up Method, currently just raises level and does nothing with stats -- IN PROGRESS
+* [ ] Work on Player Level Up Method, currently just raises level and does nothing with stats -- IN PROGRESS
-* [] Implement Battle Action and a battle state machine
+* [ ] Implement Battle Action and a battle state machine
-* [] Implement Quests, Crafting, Smithing.
+* [ ] Implement Quests, Crafting, Smithing.
-* [] Implement a tool requirement to Resource Gathering Actions
+* [ ] Implement a tool requirement to Resource Gathering Actions
-* [] Finish Implementing Item/Equipment Rarity
+* [ ] Finish Implementing Item/Equipment Rarity
-* [] Implement Saving and Loading
+* [ ] Implement Saving and Loading
-* [] Implement Options panel
+* [ ] Implement Options panel
-* [] Implement Inspection Panel
+* [ ] Implement Inspection Panel

 Things to potentially work on
 =============================

 * Try to change how the CastleDB file is being loaded, either creating a custom deserializer or refactor the code into a easier to use method, currently it's all done with a JsonReader and literally stepping through the file line by line and extracting the relevant data.
+* Think about going for just straight json files for loading instead of the entire CastleDB file, which would allow for more precise creation of objects and entities.
+Or a combination of the two where certain data can require both. i.e. specific equipment and what not

 ScreenShots
 ===========